Near-field (mathematics): History and applications

-The earliest application of the concept of near-field was in the study of incidence geometries such as projective geometries.
-Many projective geometries can be defined in terms of a coordinate system over a division ring, but others can not.
+The earliest application of the concept of near-field was in the study of incidence geometries such as projective planes.
+Many projective planes can be defined in terms of a coordinate system over a division ring, but others can not.
 It was found that by allowing coordinates from any near-ring the range of geometries which could be coordinatized was extended.
 For example, Marshall Hall used the near-field of order 9 given above to produce a Hall plane, the first of a sequence of such planes based on Dickson near-fields of order the square of a prime.
 In 1971 T. G. Room and P.B.
 Kirkpatrick provided an alternative development.

 There are numerous other applications, mostly to geometry.
 A more recent application of near-fields is in the construction of ciphers for data-encryption, such as Hill ciphers.